I've learned about safe and correct dog-grooming methods and like to share tips for other King Charles Spaniel parents.

 Bathe your dog.
 Stand him on a bath mat so that they do not slip and hurt themselves.
 Use your shower hose to wet him, starting at the back and finishing on the head.
 Then lather him up with pet shampoo.
 Use enough so that the dog is nice a lathered, again finishing with the head and ears.

 Be careful not to get any shampoo or water inside the ears as this can cause problems for them!
 Hold your finger or thumb over their ear hole so that no soap or shampoo goes inside.
 Rinse thoroughly, making sure to get out all of the shampoo so not to irritate the skin.

 Dry with a towel.
 You can get a pet towel that is lint-free and a bit like chamois leather.
 It stays damp at all times and is highly absorbent.
 After you dry your dog, ring it out and rub again.
 They are so much better than a normal towel that just gets wet.
 They are not very expensive.
 A normal towel can be used also.

-- Dry with a hair drier.
+Dry with a hair dryer.
 You can use your own or a pet drier.
 Pet driers come with a stand so that you can have both hands free for your dog.
 While drying your dog, be aware that the hair drier can get hot.
 Only stay for about 10 seconds in one place, combing downwards all the time.
 The ears will take the longest to dry.
 I tend to start with the ears and then move to the body, coming back to the ears periodically, so that Dylan does not get bored.
 The ears is the one place he doesn't like me doing very much.
 Drying takes an age!